 Students who are absent from school for at least an academic year (two semesters and a summer session) must apply for readmission.
 Applications for Readmission must be submitted at least one week before the first day of instruction of the semester in which the student plans to return.
-Printable Application for Readmission form may also be downloaded from the College's website (http://www.comfsm.fm/oar/forms/application for readmission.pdf).
+Printable Application for Readmission form may also be downloaded from the college's website.

 Applications for readmission are considered on an equal basis with students applying for initial admission to the College.
-Students are readmitted upon the recommendation of the Committee on Recruitment, Admissions, and Retention (RAR).
+Students are readmitted upon the recommendation of the college's committee on RAR.